BrilliantPlugins/wp-geometa-lib/README.md

 You'll need at leastWordPress 4.1 and MySQL 5.6.1.
 [More details here](docs/SERVER_REQUIREMENTS.md).

+### How does it work?

+WP-GeoMeta-lib uses WordPress hooks to detect when spatial metadata is being stored, or when it's being queried.
+It then routes the spatial data, or the spatial part of the query to a set of tables that support spatial data.
+[More details](docs/HOW_DOES_IT_WORK.md).

 ### Hacking

 Interested on what's going on under the hood?
 Dive in to the code (it should be well documented) and